Danieltadele777/Restaurant-360--food-chain/README.md

 ### Restaurant-360

-Conducting an in-depth analysis of Restaurant 360, comprising 21 stores.
+Conducted an in-depth analysis of Restaurant 360, comprising 21 stores.
 The analysis will encompass 3,924,748 orders spanning from 2015 to 2020.
 Four primary datasets will be utilized: Order Data, Orderline, Payment Data, and ID Store.
 ## Table of contents
  - [Project Overview](#project-overview)
  - [Data Source](#data-source)